 It’s simply because every beat making software needs a certain amount of time to master it.
 If you get to that, you will be able to make any kind of beats that you want.
 This means that there is not ONE BEST music maker software.

-Well, that’s from a perspective of someone who’s been in beat making for a while.
+Well, that’s from the perspective of someone who’s been in beat making for a while.

 So what about the beginners who are just starting out?